 8. Clean the oven

 Exactly half of us clean our ovens ready for Christmas dinner cooking.
-It can be an intimidating job if you have let food burn to the racks and base, so see our guide on how to clean an oven simply and quickly.
+It can be an intimidating job if you have let food burn to the racks and base, so take the stress out of Christmas cleaning with our guides... we've even got separate tutorials on cleaning oven racks and making sure you can see your reflection through a clean glass oven door.

 9. Tidy cupboards